dilshankarunarathne/spring-boot-notes/README.md

 Many of which have starters from the Application Context with Spring Boot.

 **Thymeleaf** is the most popular templating engine for Spring.
 * It provides a DSL for HTML, leaving raw HTML documents.
-These documents are then much easier to style.
+These documents are then much easier to style because our designer can do so